runjtu/awesome-and-novel-works-in-slam/README.md

 # awesome-and-novel-works-in-slam [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This repo contains a mostly curative (new derives from old) list of **novel and useful works in slam** <br>
+This repo contains a mostly curative (new derives from old) list of **awesome and novel works in slam** <br>

 If you find this repository useful, please consider STARing this list.
 Feel free to share this list with others!
+More comments will be found below, yet just opinions of mine.

 ---
 ## Overview